 Diabetes Canada leads the fight against diabetes with programs and local activities in communities throughout P.E.I.

-- 45 children with Type 1 diabetes attend D-camps
+- 45 children with type 1 diabetes attend D-Camps, where their diabetes needs are monitored by trained medical professionals

-- over 550 Islanders attend 40 programs and educational events
+- More than 550 Islanders attend 40 community events

 Heart & Stroke